Luggala: Luggala Estate

 In 2017, before his death, Browne put the entire estate up for sale with an asking price of 28 million euros.
 In 2006, Browne had sold 1600 acre of the estate to the Irish state for 1.6 million euros, and it is now part of the Wicklow Mountains National Park.
 On 27 August 2019, the Irish Times reported that the estate had been sold to an overseas buyer at a "substantial discount" to the asking price.
-In October 2019, several newspapers reported that the estate had been bought by the Count Padulli di Vighignolo for a sum estimated at 20 million euros.
+In October 2019, several newspapers reported that the estate had been bought by the Count Padulli di Vighignolo for a sum estimated at 20 million euros but the final recorded price on the public Residential Property Price Register was significantly less at €11,585,000.

 In December 2019, RTÉ aired a documentary titled Last Days at Luggala on Garech Browne's final years on the estate, up until his death in 2018.
 In January 2020, a minor part of the estate of Garech Browne, was auctioned at Sotheby's in London.

-In March 2020 the maintenance and repair of the estate's 18th and 19th-century livestock infrastructure encompassing almost 50 km of dry walls began with the help of Wicklow’s craftsmen versed in the techniques of the time.
+In March 2020 the maintenance and repair of the estate's 18th and 19th-century livestock infrastructure encompassing almost 50 km of dry walls began with the help of Wicklow's craftsmen versed in the techniques of the time.

 In May 2021, Luggala Estate Ltd committed and has started to undertake a multi-decade-long, self-funded, peatland rewetting and restoration programme aimed at bringing back the integrity of the habitats and the ecology degraded by peat harvesting, intensive grazing and neglect.
-The initiative represents Luggala’s initial response towards climate and biodiversity emergencies, and reactivates a proven natural process of carbon sequestration.
+The initiative represents Luggala's initial response towards climate and biodiversity emergencies, and reactivates a proven natural process of carbon sequestration.